pranabislam/FinalProject/README.md

-FinalProject for APCS //THERE IS AN ERROR RIGHT NOW, WE ADDED SOMETHING AND NOW THE PROJECT ONLY COMPILES ON MAC COMPUTERS, WE WILL FIX IT SOON OR REVERT TO THE OLD WORKING PROJECT
+FinalProject for APCS
 ============
 Group Name: COoked GoOse
 ------------
 **Members: Pranab Islam and Remi Moon.
 Period 2 Mr. Zamansky**
 Note: Pranab didn't ssh to this git repo for much of the time worked on this project because he used a different computer, so there are three authors in this repo (two Pranabs and one Remi).
+Pranab's commits before a certain date aren't visible because of this.
 You can see this on Pulse button on the side or the commit history.

 About the Project:
 ------------